dermotreynolds/data.io.docs/other/solution-design-example.md

 `resource "azurerm_app_service_active_slot" "slotDemoActiveSlot" {...}`

 ##### Scalability
-1. Elastic Changed from IaaS
+1. Elastic Search Changed from IaaS(3 node) to PaaS.
+2. All PaaS elements can scale out.

 ### 7.2 Bill Of Materials